ABSTRACT

 Lord Reed noted that the traditional approach was departed from in Anns v Merton London Borough Council[14] whereby a new 2 step approach was adopted.
 First, it was necessary to decide whether there was a prima facie duty of care based on foreseeability of harm.
 Secondly, in order to place limits on the breadth of the first stage, it was necessary to considered whether there were reasons of public policy for restricting the duty.
 Lord Reed noted that the decision in Anns was departed from in Murphy v Brentwood District Council[15], its reasoning in relation to the liabilities of public authorities remained influential until Stovin v Wise[16], where a majority of the House of Lords reasserted the importance of the distinction in the law of negligence between harming the claimant and failing to confer a benefit on him or her, typically by protecting him or her from harm[17].

-This decision departed from the decision in X (Minors) Bedfordshire[18] on the basis that public policy cannot rule out the possibility that a duty of care might be owed by local authorities and their staff towards children with whom they came into contact in the performance of their functions or based on the assumption of responsibility.[19]
+This decision departed from the decision in X (Minors) v Bedfordshire[18] on the basis that public policy cannot rule out the possibility that a duty of care might be owed by local authorities and their staff towards children with whom they came into contact in the performance of their functions or based on the assumption of responsibility.[19]
 Lord Reed emphasised that established principles of law should be applied rather than making a decision on issues of public policy[20].
 As such, the principles of assumption and reliance will be pivotal going forward, without the benefit of public policy protections.

 The Present Circumstances